qinlinnnnn-ux/VisualCraft-AI/VibeFlow_AI_Codex_PRD.md

-# VibeFlow AI — Codex Build PRD / Implementation Brief
+# VisualCraft-AI — Codex Build PRD / Implementation Brief

 > Upload this file to Codex and ask it to build the demo.
 > Goal: create a polished, high-fidelity frontend prototype for an AI short-video viral-template marketplace and creation studio.